 If you have access to sensitive information on your company’s network, disconnecting from it is a wise choice.
 Anyone that’s wormed their way onto your machine will be cut off, preventing a major catastrophe in the process.

-From there, you’ve got ensure there’s nothing malicious lingering on your computer.
+From there, you’ve got to ensure there’s nothing malicious lingering on your computer.
 This is especially applicable if you’ve – whether knowingly or unknowingly – download something onto your machine.
 Run the fullest of scans with your antivirus software and any other tools at your disposal.
-From Webroot to free tools like Malwarebytes and their Junkware Removal Tool, and the Emsisoft Emergency Kit.
+From Webroot to free tools like Malwarebytes and their Junkware Removal Tool and the Emsisoft Emergency Kit.
 The more thorough you are, the better.

 ● Contact your financial institutions